the-overdriven/mw-enhanced/README.md

 For companions: install [Diligent Defenders](https://www.nexusmods.com/morrowind/mods/45717) How to tell my followers (companions and summons) who to attack?
 You can do on hotkey when you install [Kill Command](https://www.nexusmods.com/morrowind/mods/46723)

+How to see my followers' stats?
+Install [More Detailed Companion HealthBars MWSE Lua Script](https://www.nexusmods.com/morrowind/mods/51389)

 ## Companions get lost occasionally
 Install [Easy Escort](https://www.nexusmods.com/morrowind/mods/45712)